 Looking for the best pediatric dentist for your child?
 You’ve come to the right place.
-Iowa Pediatric Dental Clinic provides the highest quality care in a fun, friendly setting.
+Iowa Pediatric Dental Center provides the highest quality care in a fun, friendly setting.
 And guess what?
 Many of our patients ask, “When can I come back?”
 Imagine that!
-Iowa Pediatric Dental Clinic — where healthy comes with a big dose of happy.
+Iowa Pediatric Dental Center — where healthy comes with a big dose of happy.

 Financing Options and Insurance Providers

 For your convenience, we file insurance claims on your behalf and provide you with an ESTIMATE of what your insurance plan will pay, as well as, offer payment options for any remaining balance.
 If your insurance does not pay after 60 days, the remaining balance will be guarantor responsibility.
 Please confirm your insurance acceptance when you make your appointment.
 If you have a change in your insurance, please notify our office at least 24 hours before your appointment.
 It is our mission to provide you with affordable, high-quality treatment that fits your budget.
 Please ask our administrative team how we can help!
-Self-pay patients receive a 25% discount when paid in full.
-We accept cash, check, all major credit cards as well as Care Credit at the time of service.
+We also accept cash, check, all major credit cards as well as Care Credit at the time of service.